Syafinaz Selamat: Singer

 Syafinaz officially started off as a child singer with RTM when she was only 9 years old alongside a duet partner, Eliza.
 Syafinaz continued her singing journey by going solo at the age of 15 and produced her first album, Syafinaz launched in 1989.
 She then kickstarted her singing career as a pop singer by releasing Ingin Bersamamu album in 1999, followed by Syyh in 2001.
 Her career achievements as a pop singer include a Gold Medal in the R&B/Pop/Rock/Contemporary category during the 1999 World Championships of Performing Arts (WCOPA) in Los Angeles.
 Additionally, she's been nominated twice in Anugerah Industri Muzik (AIM) for Best Female Vocal for her albums Ingin Bersamamu (1999) and Syyh (2001), a nomination in Anugerah Bintang Popular Berita Harian for Popular Female Singer in the year 1998/99, Sri Angkasa Award and Anugerah ERA 2002.

 Nowadays, Syafinaz is better known for her lyrical soprano singing in classical numbers.
 Between 2001 and 2020, Syafinaz collaborated in producing two featured singles respectively with Dennis Lau entitled "Mahkota" (Crown) in 2009, and Frank Scott Hew entitled "Terpesona" (Enchantment) in 2010.
 She also released a Raya single featuring her former protégés from Mentor 7 (Ranisha and Lazarul) entitled "RahmatNya" (His/God's Grace) in 2019.
 In 2021, Syafinaz released a new single entitled "Persis Salju" (Like the Snow), which is a ballad song infused with classical elements.
 Before its official release, "Persis Salju" had been recorded ten years earlier.
 The song's release was ultimately postponed due to Syafinaz's hectic daily schedule.
 The Covid-19 pandemic led Syafinaz to extend the release date of "Persis Salju" to the following year from its original target of 2020.
+In 2023, Syafinaz once again collaborated with violinist Dennis Lau in producing a song entitled "Glory".
+"Glory" was composed by Dennis Lau, while Tessh R.S., also known as Tinta, wrote the lyrics.
+Tinta also wrote the lyrics to Syafinaz's hit song "Ingin Bersamamu".
+On 29 July 2023, a month after "Glory" was recorded, Tinta passed away.
+Although Syafinaz and Dennis were devastated by this loss, they worked on "Glory" until it was completed, and released on 15 December 2023.
+"Glory" features themes of patriotism and community harmony.